davidgiga1993/mixing-station-docs/docs/ui-controls.md

 ![Slider popup](img/slider-popup.png)

 ## Channel buttons
-The behaviour of these button can be configured in the [app settings](app-settings.md).
+The behavior of these button can be configured in the [app settings](app-settings.md).
-Default behaviour:
+Default behavior:

 - **Tap** Open channel details
 - **Press and hold** Open scribble strip